micheledellipaoli/auction-mechanism/README.md

 * Registration of a new Auction
 * Get the list of all registered auctions
 * Get the list of the auctions registered by ther User (Owned Auctions)
-* Get the list of the auctions on which the User have placed a bid (Joined Auction)
+* Get the list of the auctions on which the User have placed a bid (Joined Auctions)
 * Get the list of the auctions won by the User
 * Search for an Auction and show its details
 * Edit an auction owned by the User